Downtown San Diego’s Newest Restaurant, Pachamama, Will Be Your Favorite Everyday Eatery

 When asked what she hopes her guests will experience within the walls of Pachamama, she smiles and explains, “I want them to feel the love and energy that is a part of my life.
 My success, my failures—everything that has led me to this moment.
 I want them to feel nourished from the inside out.
 I want them to feel as if Mother Nature herself prepared their meal.”

 Pachamama is a fully sustainable restaurant that sources ingredients from local farms and supports animal kindness and ecosystem restoration.
-San Diego’s newest organic and earth-reverent restaurant will open its doors this fall.
+San Diego’s newest organic and earth-reverent restaurant is now open.

 3737 Adams Ave